kaiwalya1610/ohlcDataFetchnStore/README.md

 **Purpose:** Immediately starts the timer service **What Happens:**
 - Timer becomes active and begins scheduling
-- First execution will occur after 1 minute (based on OnBootSec)
+- First execution will occur after 24 hours from the first manual run
-- Subsequent executions every 24 hours
+- Subsequent executions every 24 hours after each completion

 ## Management Commands